things to do

 The Angus Glens are rightly famed and even host their own Walking Festival in June.
 Wildest by far is Glen Clova which leads in turn to Glen Doll and from there you can rock climb, reach the summits of several munros or take the Jock’s Road path to Braemar.
 There’s a comfortable hotel in Glen Clova serving good food and drink.

-Glen Isla straddles the border with Perthshire and is a fertile, more wooded glen and holds part of the Cateran Trail long-distance path.
+Glen Isla straddles the border with Perthshire and is a fertile, more wooded glen and holds part of the Cateran Trail long-distance path as well as a welcoming hotel.

 Glen Prosen is easily reached from Kirriemuir and the relatively short journey to the head of the glen sees remarkable changes in the landscape, from rich farmland and woodland to some of the wildest terrain in the British Isles.
 The Minister’s Path from the hamlet of Balnaboth in Glen Prosen leads over to Glen Clova.